Are you thinking of using your personal credit to finance your small business?

 - Personal liability: If debt or lack of funding proves to be the downfall of your company, debt collectors can come after your company and your income or assets to recoup what you owe.
 Also, mixing personal finances with your business could increase your liability if your company is sued for any reason.

 Potentially low limits: Credit cards generally provide lower spending limits than secured alternatives because they are unsecured.
 Potentially, you could get a significant amount, but there is usually an invisible stopping point around the $50,000 mark.

 Overextension: It’s much easier to spend more than you can afford with credit cards or personal credit.
 That’s why you should take extreme care not to overextend yourself or your business and put yourself in a hole.

 Despite the risks of using personal credit for business, many business owners still decide the pros outweigh the cons.
 If you choose to take this route, make sure to formalize an agreement for repayment between you and the company.
 For example, make a shareholder’s loan for the amount you receive as a personal loan.
-If your business sells before your loan is repaid, be sure to include a clause that stipulates the buyer is responsible for settling the business debt before the sale or out of the sale proceeds.
+If your business sells before your loan is repaid, include a clause stipulating the buyer is responsible for settling the business debt before the sale or out of the sale proceeds.

 Other Options for Small Business Capital

 It’s worth noting that personal credit isn’t your only avenue to business capital – there are many alternatives available for you to get the capital your small business needs.
 Markaaz has partnered and works with leading companies of all sizes to give you everything you need to succeed.
 We built the world’s first pre-verified small business directory, where you can discover new business suppliers and partners and monitor them over time.

 We work with institutions to build a one-stop shop for small businesses to verify new suppliers, monitor them, and improve their cash flow.
 This includes features to give small businesses a better idea of what kinds of capital are available, opening up many opportunities.